cuprous-au/push-gateway/README.md

 [The Prometheus community also appears to be resistant](https://github.com/prometheus/pushgateway/issues/19#issuecomment-225566114) to providing a TTL on metrics; that it leads to some sort of anti-pattern.
 We do not agree.
-Metrics within a process can ephemeral when labelled.
-For example, if you had a label representing some client connection based on their source IP address then you would not expect the metric to survive beyond the connection being dropped.
+Metrics within a process can be ephemeral when labelled.
+For example, if you had a label representing some client connection based on some source identifier then you would not expect the metric to survive beyond the connection being dropped.
 Otherwise, system memory may well continue growing.
 Although, apparently, [being explicit about freeing unused metrics appears to be a thing](https://github.com/prometheus/client_rust/issues/197#issuecomment-3635523296)!

 Finally, Unix Domain Sockets are superior in terms of performance when conveying data between processes.
-The Prometheus Push Gateway provides an TCP endpoint for pushing, which is overkill for inter-process communication.
+The Prometheus Push Gateway provides a TCP endpoint for pushing, which is overkill for inter-process communication.
 And then there's the garbage collection associated with Go...

 In summary, we need a process to work in the smallest amount of memory while consuming the